derekca/tutorial/README.md

 Lessons are delivered in a logical order, buiding off of previous lessons learned, however they can be skipped if the level is too low.

+Download the newest version of the Tutorial at [the following link.](https://github.com/derekca/tutorial/archive/master.zip)

 - - -

 ### Adobe Illustrator CC